 Sydney’s metropolitan area is spread out over the state’s east coast, sprawling all the way from the ocean to the foothills of the Blue Mountains.
 The city’s magnificent skyline is dotted with famous Australian landmarks, including the Sydney Opera House and Harbour Bridge.

-Renting a campervan in Sydney provides an easy solution to exploring they city’s wealth of attractions; go for scenic drives around the rugged coastline, stroll through the cobbled laneways of The Rocks, or escape to the secluded beaches of Sydney Harbour National Park.
+Renting a motorhome in NSW provides an easy solution to exploring they city’s wealth of attractions; go for scenic drives around the rugged coastline, stroll through the cobbled laneways of The Rocks, or escape to the secluded beaches of Sydney Harbour National Park.
 Once you’re done exploring the inner city area, Sydney is surrounded by picturesque countryside and popular road trip routes.

 With our campervan hire Sydney, you have the option of driving north through New South Wales, past beautiful Byron Bay and onto Queensland’s capital city, Brisbane.
 If you’re driving in the other direction, head south to vast Victoria, through some of the prettiest countryside in Australia, eventually ending up in Melbourne.